corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/ledger/vault/_index.md

 # Vault

 A Corda vault is a database containing all data from the ledger relevant to a participant.
 The database tracks spent and unspent (consumed and unconsumed) states.
-From a business perspective, this means a record of all of the transaction states that you can spend as a participant, and a record of all spent states from transactions relevant to you.
+From a business perspective, this means a record of all of the {{< tooltip >}}transaction{{< /tooltip >}} states that you can spend as a participant, and a record of all spent states from transactions relevant to you.
 You can compare it to a cryptocurrency wallet — a record of what you have spent and how much you have available to spend.

 ## Spent and Unspent States